julian-ao/append-case/readme.md

 1. **konsulent-api** – Provides a hardcoded list of consultants.
 2. **mcp-llm-verktoy-api** – Fetches consultants from `konsulent-api`, filters them based on availability and skills, and generates a human-readable summary.
 Can optionally generate summaries using OpenRouter LLM.
 The service is built using FastMCP.
+3. **llm-verktoy-api(Wrong solution)** - A previous attempt where I thought the case was building a simple REST API around LLM calls.
+This service is not used in the final solution.

 Both services run in separate Docker containers and communicate over a Docker network.